-At the time of writing, the government has announced that every adult will be offered the COVID-19 vaccine by 31 July 2021.
+All adults have now been offered the COVID-19 vaccine.
 The swift progress of administering vaccines has led to topical discussion about whether employers can force employees to receive the vaccine.
 Recent headlines of “no jab no job” and the introduction of specific rules for the care sector have increased this debate.

 This blog aims to address the concerns that both employers and employees may have over the vaccine and the employment law implications.

 With the exception of certain staff working within the health and care sectors (see below) the Government has not legislated for the COVID-19 vaccine to be mandatory for anyone.
 The Government guidelines on vaccinations say that individuals must be given enough information to enable them to make a decision before they can give consent.

-The Public Health (Control of Disease) Act 1984 gives the government the power to prevent and control an infection.
-However, it specifically prevents a person from being required to undertake medical treatments such as vaccinations.
+By law, the Public Health (Control of Disease) Act 1984 gives the Government the power to prevent and control an infection.
+However, the legislation specifically prevents a person from being required to undertake medical treatments such as vaccinations.
 Accordingly, further primary legislation would need to be introduced in order to legally mandate a COVID-19 vaccination.

 An employer who requires employees to receive a vaccination could potentially be open to the risk of a discrimination claim on the grounds of disability, age, religion or belief.
 In addition, if an employer were to dismiss an employee for the reason of refusing to take a vaccine, they may be opening themselves up to an unfair dismissal claim, assuming that the employee has at least 2 years of service.